 - 1. On the redemption date (see § 13) the holder of an investment certificate will automatically receive from the issuer payment of an amount (for foreign currency securities converted into the product currency or expressed in the product currency § 10) ("redemption amount") that corresponds to the closing price of the underlying instrument of the certificates determined and published on the maturity date taking into account the subscription ratio. - 2.
 In the case of investment certificates without a predefined maturity (open-end), the issuer shall have the right for the first time after three calendar years as of the issue date to determine a maturity date for the certificates on any exchange-trading day, with the remaining time to maturity of the certificates having to be at least one calendar year.
 The fixing of the maturity is published indicating the maturity date pursuant to § 23 par.
 1.a. - 3.
-The closing price (see FT, line 36) is made up of the prices of the shares contained in the basket (see column "Share" in the table in § 11; FT, line 12) published by the relevant exchange (see column "Relevant Exchange" in the table in § 11; FT, line 12) on the maturity date and taking into account the actual weighting of the shares in the basket.
+The closing price (see FT, line 36) corresponds to the price of the underlying published by the relevant exchange (see column "Relevant Exchange" in the excerpt of the offering) on the maturity date.